 After the foam has dried, it's time to sculpt it with a knife.
 A serrated steak or break knife works well.
 Hack away at the foam, exposing the roughly textured subsurface.
 Silicone will easily adhere to this surface.

-After everything has dried, it’s time to add substrates and plant!
-Set up the Pond Wall foam to define your water feature, then fill the tank with substrate.
-The Pond Wall may need to be siliconed in place, or held in place with wood or rock.
+After everything has dried, it's time to add substrates and plant!
+You can use foam to create a pond wall and futher define your water feature, then fill the tank with substrate.

 Plant your plants – a Josh's Frogs Plant Kit makes plant selection easy.
 Larger and vining plants should go towards the back, while lower growing plants should be planted towards the front.
 Plant epiphytes on the background, using a big of ABG and the foamed in net pots.

 Add some springtails and isopods, then top off the ABG with sphagnum moss and leaf litter.
 Mist the tank down well, then add r/o or distilled water to the water section until the water covers your pump.
 Plug in the pump, and you're good to go!